 The Rx: The Mayo Clinic says it's probably ok for people with stable heart disease to use hot tubs, as long as they limit the time to 15 minutes or less.

 Cannabidiol (CBD) oil is a natural remedy that seems to be everywhere right now.
 It's created by extracting only CBD from the cannabis plant.
 That way, you get the health-related benefits of cannabis without the "high"—because CBD is not psychoactive.
 While the overall health benefits are still uncertain, recent research has shown a link to heart health, stating "a single dose of CBD reduces resting blood pressure and the blood pressure response to stress."

 The Rx: The effects of CBD oil are still being studied, so it's uncertain exactly what the risks and benefits are.
 If you're taking other medications, be sure to speak with your doctor or pharmacist before giving this remedy a try.
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.

 More content from ETNT Health